aaronmarr/blog-old/posts/getting-started-with-react-context.md

 ```

-Now that we’ve created our provider, let’s implement this in our application.
+We’ve implemented our provider component, but we still need to add it to our application’s component tree.
 Update `App.js` so that it looks like the following:

 ```js
 import React from ‘react’;